Recognize a Retiree

 Retirement Gift Policy Highlights

 - University gift allowance: With advance approval by the Dean, Chair, or Major Department Head, a non-cash gift with a value up to $400 can be provided from University funds.
 Please be aware that the gift may not be charged to federal or non-federal grants.
-Refer to tax reporting guidance for more information.
+Refer to Policy 3303: Gifts from University Funds for more information.

 - Funding gifts exceeding the University allowance: If individuals wish to provide a larger gift to the retiring staff member that exceeds the University gift allowance, the difference between the value of the gift and the $400 allowance must be paid by the individuals making the gift.
 Individual contributions must be held separately and cannot be deposited to a University bank account and commingled with University funds.

-- Tax reporting: If a non-cash gift of $75 or greater, or a gift certificate of any amount is given to the retiring staff member, it must be reported to the IRS.
+- Tax reporting: If a non-cash gift up to $400 is given to the retiring staff member, it does not need to be reported to the IRS.
+If a non-cash gift is greater than $400 or a gift certificate in any amount is given, it must be reported to the IRS.
 The amount will be added as taxable income to the retiring staff member’s payroll records.
 To report the amount, please contact Employee Services at 203-432-5552.

 Shop The Yale Collection for a curated selection of timeless pieces that represent the rich tradition and distinctive mission of Yale University.
 A popular gift within this collection includes Picturing This – a coffee table book that captures Yale’s breathtaking campus in stunning photos by University photographer, Michael Marsland.
 For an added touch, gift a leather-bound edition with an embossed cover.
 The book and many other items in the collection are often in stock and available the same or next day for delivery.
 View contact information to place an order and receive internal pricing.
 (A COA will be required.)